raul1991/DesignPatterns/README.md

    This section will describe the changes that we do to solve the mistakes that we did after doing the modifications.

+6. **Problem**

+   This is the name of the example as given in the book so you find it online as well.

 Since the design process is an incremental approach, so that is why we get a requirement, we change/modify something and we do some mistakes and we rectify them.
 Such is the flow of this Readme document placed in every folder in the root directory.